 User-configured by a meeting host or account administrator.

 For more information about Adobe Connect audio providers, see Audio conferencing options.
 Adobe Connect accepts either free phone numbers originating in the United Kingdom of the format 0800 or 0808 or international free phone numbers of the format 00800.

 All available audio providers for a specific account appear in the Provider Information window.
 Each audio provider is configured with descriptive information and a dialing sequence for connecting to an audio conference.
 You can view the information associated with any audio provider on the account.
-Only enabled providers can be edited.

 Provider Status (Enabled/Disabled)

 You can edit only enabled providers.
 Enabled providers appear to hosts when they set up an audio profile for an audio conference.
 You can enable multiple providers for an account.

 Disabling a provider also disables all the current audio profiles set up for this provider and disassociates the audio profiles from the meetings.

 A link to an information page.
 For example, this page can include conference account details for hosts to use when setting up their audio profiles.
 The information page could also be a sign-up page for purchasing a conference account from an audio provider.
 Account administrators typically create these information pages.

 Numbers for dialing into a meeting.
 To add dial-in numbers, click Add Number, click the word Location, and type a name, such as Internal or the country name.
 Click the word Number and type the dial-in number.
 The dial-in numbers appear in the upper-right corner of the meeting room.